Music Syllabuses Explained

 Professional Diplomas

-The Diploma content follows three pathways: Performance, Teaching and Creative Enterprise.
+The Diploma content is highly relevant for the industry and allows you to follow one of three pathways: Performance, Teaching, or Creative Enterprise.
 Subjects can be chosen from across all three to best support the desired learnings and outcomes of each individual candidate.
-The Creative Enterprise pathway is fantastic for artists wanting to market and 'sell' their brand within the creative industries and it includes modules on things like marketing, planning and delivering performing arts productions and collaborations.
+The Creative Enterprise pathway is fantastic for artists wanting to market and sell their brand within the creative industries, and it includes modules on things like marketing, planning and delivering performing arts productions, and collaborations.